Statute Law Revision Act 1861

-The Statute Law Revision Act 1861 (24 & 25 Vict c 101) is an Act of the Parliament of the United Kingdom.
-It was the first of the series of Statute Law Revision Acts.
-It was intended, in particular, to facilitate the preparation of a revised edition of the statutes.
-It repealed the whole or portions of 884 Acts, passed between 11 Geo 3 (1771) and 16 & 17 Vict (1853).
+The Statute Law Revision Act 1861 (24 & 25 Vict. c.
+101) was an act of the Parliament of the United Kingdom.
+The act was the first of the series of Statute Law Revision Acts, although some consider the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64) to be the first.

+The act was intended, in particular, to facilitate the preparation of a revised edition of the statutes.
+It repealed the whole or portions of 884 acts, passed between 1771 (11 Geo.
+3) and 1853 (16 & 17 Vict.)
+(Note: The first act in the schedule is the Militia Act 1771 (11 Geo.
+3. c.
+32), passed on 29 April 1771.
+The final act in the schedule is the Metropolitan Sewers Acts Continuance Act 1853 (16 & 17 Vict. c.
+125), passed on 20 August 1853.).

+Background

+In the United Kingdom, acts of Parliament remain in force until expressly repealed.
+Blackstone's Commentaries on the Laws of England, published in the late 18th century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.
+The first statute law revision act was not passed until 1856 with the Repeal of Obsolete Statutes Act 1856 (19 & 20 Vict. c.
+64).
+This approach – focusing on removing obsolete laws from the statute book followed by consolidation – was proposed by the Whig MP Peter Locke King, who had been highly critical of previous commissions' approaches, expenditures, and lack of results.

 Drafting

-On 17 February 1860, the Attorney General, Sir Richard Bethell told the House of Commons that he had engaged Sir Francis Reilly and A. J. Wood to expurgate the statute book of all Acts which, though not expressly repealed, were not in force, working backwards from the present time.
+On 17 February 1860, the Attorney General, Sir Richard Bethell, told the House of Commons that he had engaged Sir Francis Reilly and A. J. Wood to expurgate the statute book of all acts which, though not expressly repealed, were not in force, working backwards from the present time.